AbsoluteStratos/VRC_Graffiti/README.md

 Odds are yes, the shield up top indicates which verion I have personally tested but compatability with newer/older versions is very likely but not "officially" supported.

+| Are these animations 'Write Defaults' on or off?

+Developed for 'Write Defaults' off.

 ## Roadmap

  - Add detailed install guide with screen shots